binste/chicago_safepassage_evaluation/README.md

     ```bash
     jupyter-repo2docker https://github.com/binste/chicago_safepassage_evaluation
     ```
-4. After it run through, there is an URL which will lead you to a running Jupyter notebook server.
+4. After it run through, there is an URL, which will lead you to a running Jupyter notebook server.
+There is currently a bug, where the displayed URL does not work without a slight modification.
+Change XXX to XXX.

 See [Order of execution](#order-of-execution) on how to proceed.